jonsamwell/flutter_gherkin/README.md

 #### reporters

-*Requried*
+*Required*

 Reporters are classes that are able to report on the status of the test run.
-This could be a simple as merely logging scenerio result to the console.
+This could be a simple as merely logging scenario result to the console.
 There are a number of built-in reporter:

 - `StdoutReporter` : Logs all messages from the test run to the standard output (console).
 - `ProgressReporter` : Logs the progress of the test run marking each step with a scenario as either passed, skipped or failed.